tompaana/my-2-bits/SlidingPanelSample/README.md

 the panel.

-An obvious approach is to use [TranslateTranform class](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.media.translatetransform.aspx) to modify the control position as it designed for this very purpose and provides optimization out-of-the-box.
+An obvious approach is to use [TranslateTranform class](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.media.translatetransform.aspx) to modify the control position as it is designed for this very purpose and provides optimization out-of-the-box.
 However, due to various reasons, the project I was working on was targeting Windows Phone 8.1 *Silverlight*, and I quickly learned that unlike in Windows Universal Apps, the performance in Silverlight was far from satisfactory.
 The more complex the layout on the panel grew, the worse the performance got.
 After experimenting and discussing with colleagues, it came apparent that the good-old, commonly used method of rendering the layout to a snapshot was the solution.
 So, before animating the panel, it is rendered to a bitmap:

 ```cs
 bitmap = new WriteableBitmap((int)PanelWidth, (int)FullscreenPanelHeight);